iegik/extension-suspender/TESTING.md

 3. Verify each tab restores correctly when activated

 ### Extension Toggle:
-1. Disable the extension in options
+1. Disable extension in options
 2. Verify all suspended tabs are restored
 3. Re-enable and test suspension again

 ### Settings Changes:
-1. Change the timeout while tabs are running
+1. Change timeout while tabs are running
-2. Verify timers are reset with the new timeout
+2. Verify timers reset with new timeout
 3. Test suspension with different timeout values